What is Joint Admissions?

 Note: Not all four-year colleges offer a joint admission program, and some majors are not available through the joint admission program offered by a college.
 Please see the list of participating colleges and universities below for more information.

 TIP: Each four-year college or university may name their program differently.
-Other names for this type of program include 2+2 and dual enrollment.
+Other names for this type of program include 2+2 and dual enrollment and Admissions Partnership Program.

 Why should you participate?